 Learn more about Dropbox Family

-If you already have a Dropbox account, you can switch to the Family plan in your account settings:
+If you already have an individual Dropbox account, you can switch to Dropbox Family in your account settings:

 Who can I invite to my Dropbox Family plan?

 You can invite up to 6 members in total to your Dropbox Family plan.
 All Family plan members must be 13 years or older in the United States and 16 or older anywhere else.
 If they don’t already have a Dropbox account, invited members can create one when they join a Family plan.

 Can I join a Dropbox Family plan if I already have a Plus or Professional account?

 Yes.
 If you have a Dropbox Plus or Professional account and are invited to join Dropbox Family, there’s no need to change your plan.
 Your individual account will be refunded for the prorated cost of your original plan and your plan will be changed to Dropbox Family.
 If you’d rather keep your original plan, ask the person who invited you to send a new invite to a different email address.
 You can then set up a new account that will be associated with a Family plan.

 Are there any limitations on who can join a Family plan?

 Yes.
 You won’t be able to join a Family plan if you’ve purchased extended version history.
 You also can’t join a Family plan with an email associated with a Dropbox business account, or if you’re in a restricted country or region.